saltukalakus/idiomatic-rust-snippets/src/algorithms/graph/all-pairs-shortest-path.md

 3. **Result**: After considering all nodes as intermediate points, the distance matrix `dist` will contain the shortest distances between all pairs of nodes.

-Below is a simple implementation of the Floyd-Warshall algorithm in Rust:

 ```rust
 const INF: i32 = i32::MAX / 2; // Use a large value to represent infinity